tk0987/SLA-printer/README.md

 yes, html gui. this SLA printer wont use other gui than this web one.
 It will be fully-wifi based, compatible with every web browser, including mobile.

+as an UV screen i'll use 7 inch LCD screen without back (a'la mono!), 1024x600 px, which gives ~160 microns/pixel.
+Its HDMI screen, it works just fine with raspberry pi zero.

 3, 2, 1... start